Tutorial | Governance basics#

 Use case summary#

-You’ve just created a project in the Design node.
-This node is your experimental sandbox for building projects.
+You’ve just created a project in the Design node, Dataiku’s sandbox environment for building analytics, models, and agents.
 Your goal is to apply a governance framework to this project using the Govern node.

 Let’s get started!

-1. Navigate to the Governance Basics project you just created on the Design node.
+1. On the Design node, navigate to the Governance Basics project you just created.

 2. On the project homepage, next to the title, click the pencil (Pencil icon.) icon to rename the project <YOUR INITIALS> Governance Basics to make it easier to identify as your own.